kubernetes/community/contributors/design-proposals/cpu-manager.md

 type CPUTopology TBD
 ```

+#### Configuring the CPU Manager

 Kubernetes will ship with three CPU manager policies.
 Only one policy is
 active at a time on a given node, chosen by the operator via Kubelet
 configuration.
 The three policies are **no-op**, **static** and **dynamic**.

-Operators can set the active CPU manager policy through a new Kubelet
+The active CPU manager policy is set through a new Kubelet
-configuration setting `--cpu-manager-policy`.
+configuration value `--cpu-manager-policy`.

+The number of CPUs that pods may run on is set using the existing
+node-allocatable configuration settings.
+See the [node allocatable proposal
+document][node-allocatable] for details.
+The CPU manager will claim
+`floor(node.status.allocatable.cpu)` as the number of CPUs available to assign
+to pods, starting from the highest-numbered physical core and descending
+topologically.

+Operator documentation will be updated to explain how to configure the
+system to use the low-numbered physical cores for kube and system slices.

 Each policy is described below.